Board of Directors

 In service to his community Scott was founder and first President of Agile Austin, co-Chair of Keep Austin Agile 2018, President of Austin Software Process Improvement Network, Chair of the PMI Technical Local Interest Group and a member of several other non-profit boards.

 When not thinking about how to build better software, faster, he tells stories to children and adults of all ages.
 Previously recognized by the Texas Commission for the Arts, he’s told stories in diverse venues to audiences large and small, but stories around a campfire are still his favorite.
-Counter-intuitively, he felt honored to take second place in two Liar’s contests you can check out on YouTube.
+Counter-intuitively, he feels honored to be an award winning liar, having placed second in two contests.
 And, to close, no lie, he’s a Distinguished Toastmaster!

 Alper Akanser is a software engineer at Indeed with a focus on search relevance in job search.
 He currently serves with Austin nonprofits Launch Pad Job Club and Code2College in the areas of career growth and tech education, respectively.
 He received his BSc, MSc and PhD in Electrical and Computer Engineering from Georgia Tech.
 His dissertation focused on cooperative communication in wireless sensor networks with research interest in computer science, digital signal processing, wireless communications and transportation engineering.
 He has previously been in engineering, research and Instruction roles at Usable Health in Atlanta, Georgia Tech in Atlanta, and Near East University in Cyprus.